ansible/ansible/docs/docsite/rst/playbooks_variables.rst

 vars from a JSON or YAML file::
     ansible-playbook release.yml --extra-vars "@some_file.json"

-This is useful, for, among other things, setting the hosts group or the user for the playbook.
+This is useful for, among other things, setting the hosts group or the user for the playbook.

 Example::